What are the Section 179 limits? Bonus Depreciation – Is it allowed and how much?

 I have a 401k with a company that I terminated from.
 Can I roll it over to a Roth or regular IRA?
 What happens if I decide to just keep the money?

-If you choose to keep the money and are under 59 ½, you will be required to pay an additional early withdrawal tax of 10% of the distribution.
-Because the contributions were excluded from income taxes at the time they were contributed into the qualified 401(k) plan, these distributions are also subject to income tax at the time they are distributed from the plan.
-Taxation would be different if some or all of the 401k contributions were made as Roth contributions.
+You can choose to roll your vested balance from a qualified 401(k) plan into an Individual Retirement Account (IRA) without being subject to the additional early withdrawal penalty and income tax.
+You can also choose to roll your vested balance from a qualified plan into a Roth IRA upon termination without paying an additional early withdrawal penalty; however, this would still be considered a distribution and would be subject to income tax, there are some exceptions that may apply.
+If you choose to keep the money and are under 59 ½, you will be required to pay an additional early withdrawal penalty of 10% of the distribution.
+Because the contributions were excluded from income taxes at the time, they were contributed into the qualified 401(k) plan, these distributions are also subject to income tax at the time they are distributed from the plan.
+Taxation would be different if some or all the 401k contributions were made as Roth contributions.

 What are available retirement options and what are the deductibility limits?